grafana/tempo/docs/sources/tempo/operations/multitenancy.md

 - /docs/tempo/configuratioon/multitenancy
 - /docs/tempo/operations/multitenancy
 ---

 # Enable multi-tenancy

 Tempo is a multi-tenant distributed tracing backend.
 It supports multi-tenancy through the use of a header: `X-Scope-OrgID`.

-If you're interested in setting up multi-tenancy, consult the [multi-tenant example](https://github.com/grafana/tempo/tree/main/example/docker-compose/otel-collector-multitenant) in the repo.
+If you're interested in setting up multi-tenancy, consult the [multi-tenant example](https://github.com/grafana/tempo/tree/main/example/docker-compose/otel-collector-multitenant) in the repository.
 This example uses the following settings to achieve multi-tenancy in Tempo.

+{{% admonition type="note" %}}
->**Note** Multi-tenancy on ingestion is currently [only working](https://github.com/grafana/tempo/issues/495) with GPRC and this may never change.
-It is strongly recommended to use the OpenTelemetry Collector to support multi-tenancy.
+Multi-tenancy on ingestion is currently [only working](https://github.com/grafana/tempo/issues/495) with GPRC and this may never change.
+It's strongly recommended to use the OpenTelemetry Collector to support multi-tenancy.
+{{% /admonition %}}

 ## Configure multi-tenancy

-1. Configure the OTEL Collector to attach the X-Scope-OrgID header on push:
+1. Configure the OTEL Collector to attach the `X-Scope-OrgID` header on push:

    ```
    exporters: